 The Physics Department was constituted in 1972.
 It started with three faculty members and a batch of 40 students in B.Sc.
 (Hons.)
 Physics.
 The classes were held in the Department of Physics and Astrophysics, University of Delhi.

 The Department shifted to the College in December, 1988.
-Since then the department has grown in terms of academics, research and faculty strength.
+Since then, the Department has grown in terms of academics, research and faculty strength.
 Today, the Department has over 20 faculty members, bearing diverse research interests.
 This lends strength to the under-graduate teaching in the Department.

 The Department caters to over 400 students every year.
 Besides offering core papers to students of B.Sc.
 (Hons.)
 Physics, the Department offers Generic Elective papers to students of other disciplines, and Physics papers to B.Sc.
 Applied Physical Sciences.

-With a diverse student population, the Department strives to deliver undergraduate teaching in a meaningful manner and create an environment where students are able to discover their potentials.
+With a diverse student population, the Department strives to deliver undergraduate teaching in a meaningful manner and create an environment where students are able to discover their potential.
 Besides ensuring the availability of prescribed books and supplementary reading material, the department motivates students towards consistent library work.
-In order to enrich learning experience of students, faculty members use best-in-line ICT facilities.
+In order to enrich the learning experience of students, faculty members use best-in-line ICT facilities.
 The Department ensures that internal assessment in the form of assignments, tests and quizzes is done in a manner which provides students the necessary push to excel in their coursework.

-With the philosophy that teaching-learning should go beyond the classroom, the Department stresses upon project based learning.
-All possible opportunities within the course structure are used to motivate students towards independent and active learning through projects.
-Further, the Department motivates students to go for internship programs and summer projects in various research institutions.
-D S Kothari Centre for Research and Innovation in Science Education provides immense opportunities for summer internship programs within the college itself.
+With the philosophy that teaching-learning should go beyond the classroom, the Department stresses upon project-based learning.
+All possible opportunities within the course structure are used to motivate students towards independent and active learning through projects, particularly through the Skill Enhancement lab courses (Instrumentation, and Energy Harvesting).

-Since the environment in the Department lays a strong emphasis on going beyond the bounds of formal prescribed coursework, an active and enthusiastic involvement of students in community building exercises is an important facet of the overall growth.
+Since the Department lays a strong emphasis on going beyond the bounds of formal prescribed coursework, an active and enthusiastic involvement of students in community building exercises is an important facet of the overall growth.

 The Department is committed to creating a nourishing environment where students are able to both discover and realize their complete potential, and grow overall as individuals during the course of their association with the Department.
-Clearly, formal teaching-learning and the semester-end examination-based-assessment of a student performance is only a small (albeit important) subset of this overall multifaceted growth which the Department strives towards.
+Clearly, formal teaching-learning and the semester-end examination-based-assessment of a student performance is only a small, albeit important, subset of this overall multifaceted growth which the Department strives towards.

 The Department fully endorses the perspective that laying a strong emphasis on project-based learning leads to not just a more active involvement of students in the teaching learning process, but serves to develop a research aptitude which is crucially important for creating future researchers.
-The D S Kothari Centre for Research and Innovation helped to bring project-based learning to the center stage in the College.
+The D S Kothari Center for Research and Innovation helped to bring project-based learning to the center stage in the College.
 Science Departments in the college have come together to create various platforms, giving opportunities for interdisciplinary and collaborative work.
 Several labs in the College were created under DSKC, two amongst them in the Physics Department.
 The Center created an in-house opportunity for students and teachers for doing research.
-A large number of faculty members in the Physics Department organize and participate in the activities of the Center.
-Availability of multiple sets of state-of-the-art research equipments, is immensely helpful in running various capacity building programs.
-A large number of workshops for school and college teachers are also organized, which receive an enthusiastic participation.
-Also, in the last five years, an average of 60 students every year, do their Summer Projects at DSKC.
+A large number of faculty members in the Physics Department organize and participate in the activities of the Center, and mentor summer research projects.
+Also, in the last five years, an average of 60 students every year, both from within Miranda House and other colleges/universities, do their Summer Projects at DSKC.

+Additionally, a large number of workshops for school and college teachers are also organized by the Department, which receive enthusiastic participation.
 In particular, every year, the following student enrichment programs are organized:

 A crucial aspect of capacity building exercises is to organize enrichment workshops for the teachers, over and above similar exercises for the students.
-With this motivation, active learning techniques have been highly stressed on, and workshops to this line have been conducted on regular basis.
+With this motivation, active learning techniques have been highly stressed on, and workshops to this line have been conducted on a regular basis.
 Via these platforms, the teachers are exposed to techniques for classroom engagement that aids them in developing critical thinking skills in their students.

 The Department is glad that the immense efforts directed towards this end, are reflected in the overall student progression of the Department.
 Aside from excelling in the formal semester-end examinations conducted by the University, over the last few years, an increasing number of students have taken up internships at reputed Indian and Foreign Research Organizations including Princeton University, LIGO, Caltech, RRCAT, ISRO, HBCSE and SINP, with a significant number of students also building further on these internship opportunities and going on to join institutions renowned for cutting-edge post-graduate research.